DebugBSD/Assembly-Workbench/README.md

 - Configure the tool chain based on the configuration file.
 - Ensure every file outside the project has an absolute path.
 When file is absolute, we should set up this configuration on the project file.
 - Implement a Console Log to log the output of the assembler, linker, and compiler.
+- Implement Rebuild and Clean.
+- When there is no change in the project, we shouldn't rewrite the project file because.
+When it does, the order of the files is different.
+- When there is just one project open, whe should build it whether is open a file or not.